Yandex Cloud

 2. Create a cluster.

-4. Create and set up a virtual machine.
+4. Create and configure a virtual machine.

 6. Create a GraphiteMergeTree table.